Philadelphia Flyers: 1974–75 Stanley Cup champions

-The Flyers recorded the best record in team history (points-wise) with a record of 51–13–16.
+The Flyers recorded the best record in team history (points-wise) with a record of 51–13–16 and set the record for most consecutive home wins in regulation (20).
 The LCB line, featuring Reggie Leach at right-wing, Bobby Clarke at center and Bill Barber at left-wing, set an NHL record for goals by a single line with 141 (Leach 61, Clarke 30, Barber 50).
 Clarke, on his way to a third Hart Trophy, set a club record for points in one season with 119.
-Heading into the playoffs, the Flyers squeaked past Toronto in seven games and defeated Boston in five games, with Game 5 featuring a five-goal outburst by Leach, the "Riverton Rifle", to head to a third-straight appearance in the Stanley Cup Finals.
+Heading into the playoffs, the Flyers squeaked past Toronto in seven games and defeated Boston in five games, with game five featuring a five-goal outburst by Leach, the "Riverton Rifle", to head to a third-straight appearance in the Stanley Cup Final.
 However, the Flyers did not come close to a third straight championship without an injured Bernie Parent, as they ran into an up-and-coming dynasty in Montreal, and were swept in four-straight games.
 Despite the loss, Leach was awarded the Conn Smythe Trophy for scoring a record 19 goals in 16 playoff games.

 Dethroned, the heyday of the Broad Street Bullies began to come to an end, as prior to the 1976–77 season, tough-guy Dave Schultz was traded to the Los Angeles Kings.
 Despite a slight drop-off in performance, the Flyers dominated the Patrick Division with what proved to be their fourth-straight division title.
-After disposing of Toronto in six games, the Flyers found themselves in the Semi-finals for the fifth consecutive season.
-Pitted against Boston, the Flyers lost Games 1 and 2 at home in overtime and did not return home as they were swept in four straight games.
+After disposing of Toronto in six games, the Flyers found themselves in the semifinals for the fifth consecutive season.
+Pitted against Boston, the Flyers lost games 1 and 2 at home in overtime and did not return home as they were swept in four straight games.
 The Flyers lost their hold on the Patrick Division in 1977–78 and settled for second place.
 After sweeping the Colorado Rockies in two games in the preliminary round, the Flyers moved on to beat Buffalo in five games.
-They then faced Boston in the semi-finals for the second consecutive season, and lost again, this time in five games.
-Following the season, the Flyers were stunned when Head Coach Shero left to become general manager and head coach of the New York Rangers.
+They then faced Boston in the semifinals for the second consecutive season, and lost again, this time in five games.
+Following the season, the Flyers were stunned when head coach Shero left to become general manager and head coach of the New York Rangers.
 As compensation for Shero, the Flyers received the Rangers' first-round draft pick in 1978.